 - Develop constructive ongoing relationships with vendors, manufacturers, and service companies as appropriate, recognizing that new technologies require enhanced ongoing communications among all such parties.

-a. advance and promote vehicle service safety and adherence to the Code of Conduct,
+a. advance and promote surface coating safety and adherence to the Code of Conduct,

-b. volunteer in and contribute to organizations that promote vehicle service , and use their vehicle service skills to contribute to society at large,
+b. volunteer in and contribute to organizations that promote surface coating, and use their surface coating skills to contribute to society at large,

-c. demonstrate appreciation for other vehicle service professionals and service providers,
+c. demonstrate appreciation for other surface coating professionals and service providers,

-d. advance a vehicle service pollution prevention culture that values openness, humility, integrity, positive attitudes, and the pursuit of personal improvement,
+d. advance a surface coating pollution prevention culture that values openness, humility, integrity, positive attitudes, and the pursuit of personal improvement,

-e. promote ethical behavior within the vehicle service community, and
+e. promote ethical behavior within the surface coating community, and

-Vehicle service has a well recognized and worsening public relations problem.
+Explanation: Surface coating has a well recognized and worsening public relations problem.
 Vigilance and responsive action are essential to ensure Industries vitality and to enhance the surface coating Industries.

-- Serve as a GS2 ambassador to the public by providing accurate information and refuting misinformation concerning vehicle service activities, and by encouraging potential student GS2s.
+- Serve as a CSC ambassador to the public by providing accurate information and refuting misinformation concerning surface coating activities, and by encouraging potential student CSCs.

-- Recognize that GS2 actions and attitudes reflect upon the entire vehicle service community.
+- Recognize that CSC actions and attitudes reflect upon the entire surface coating community.

-- Volunteer in support of the vehicle service and repair industries, such as with youth groups, career days and to share your GS2 expertise and enthusiasm.
+- Volunteer in support of the surface coating Industries, such as with youth groups and ?career days? to share your CSC expertise and enthusiasm.

 - Make charitable use of your eco-friendly resources (for example, provide painting services to charitable organizations and youth programs).

-- Express appreciation to other vehicle service professionals for their valuable assistance.
+- Express appreciation to other surface coating professionals for their valuable assistance.

 - Participate in environmental protection fundraising events.

-- Invite constructive criticism from your fellow GS2s and provide the same when asked.
+- Invite constructive criticism from your fellow CSCs and provide the same when asked.

-- Adhere to the highest ethical principles in all vehicle service dealings, including business practices.
+- Adhere to the highest ethical principles in all surface coating dealings, including business practices.

 - Seek to resolve disputes informally and congenially.